 This plan is attractive since it offers you regular income following your retirement.
 But, it has some significant drawbacks.
 These include, when your wealth manager is not as qualified, it might require you to have the important financial knowledge to help you understand which asset to sell and at what point.
 You doing this might be out of the question, however, it will mean you will have to pay fees to somebody to do this for you.

 Another issue would be that you should avoid volatile assets.
 Why is this so?
-Since their fluctuations make it hard to always withdraw a foreseeable amount, and this may be hard to build your retirement fund without involving a personal loan.
-Particularly if you have to fully omit high-risk assets.
+Since their fluctuations make it hard always to withdraw a foreseeable amount, and this may be hard to build your retirement fund without involving a personal loan particularly if you have to omit high-risk assets fully.

 Remember to revise your withdrawal amount during market downturns, to prevent the portfolio from running dry.

 Pure Passive Income